Note: Prices and info have been updated and are current, as of June 2023.

 So what’s the catch?
-The only big downside is that you’ll be in a sizable group of up to 53-people.
+The only big downside is that you’ll be in a sizable group.
 But the value and savings can be absolutely worth it.

-Additionally, this 5-hour tour only runs on Sundays year-round and on Wednesdays from March 15 – November 15 in 2020.
-So just be careful to only make your booking on a Wednesday or Sunday.
-The online booking website, Viator, will allow you to book other days too, but on those days the bus tour goes to different locations around Bordeaux, not Saint Emilion.
+Additionally, this 5-hour tour only runs on Sundays and Mondays, as of 2023.
+So just be careful to only make your booking on a Sunday or Monday.
+The online booking website GetYourGuide will allow you to book other days too, but on those days the bus tour goes to different locations around Bordeaux, not Saint Emilion.

 Other Budget-Friendly Day Tours from Bordeaux to St Emilion